KLab-UT/CatPop/README.md

 generates a p-value distribution plot, along with graphs that show the association of between/within ecotype comparisons, and additionally returns the genes of significance.

-There is also a random data generator to ensure the accuracy of your data.
+There is also a random data generator to ensure the accuracy of results.

 Authors: Reagan McKee, Baylee Christensen, Dante Celani, Candice Johnson